MGDSoft/stackdriver-bundle/README.md

 composer req mgdsoft/stackdriver-bundle
 ```

 Configure env var "GOOGLE_SERVICE_ACCOUNT" in your .env file.
+Verify project_id is present in .json file

 Finally configure like simple monolog service handler and enjoy it.